 The following websites provide a broad overview of ASD and provide you with information about advances in the field.

-The Centers for Disease Control has dedicated a section of their website to autism spectrum disorders.
+The Centers for Disease Control has dedicated a section of their website to Autism Spectrum Disorder.
 The CDC maintains an extensive collection of data, statistics, tracking information, and research articles.
 There is also a section for those just learning about ASD that covers the basics of first signs, screening, diagnosis, and treatment.

 Autism Speaks maintains an extensive website containing everything from news, research, updates, to family support.
 They host a detailed video library explaining what the primary and secondary characteristics of ASD are and what they might look like in various children.

 The Autism Society of America was founded in 1965 by a small group of parents working on a volunteer basis out of their homes.
 Over the last 45 years, the Society has developed into the leading source of information and referral on autism.
 Today, over 20,000 members are connected through a working network of over 200 chapters in nearly every state.

 Because ASD is constantly evolving and changing, we must be aware of how such changes impact every aspect of ASD, including diagnosis.
 ASD is currently diagnosed using the criteria from the Diagnostic and Statistic Manual, 5th edition (or DSM-5) published by the American Psychiatric Association (APA).

 The Interactive Autism Network (IAN) began as a way to connect families and individuals with ASD and to allow them to participate in a unique online research effort.
 The data IAN has collected contributes to both research and the direction of future studies in an effort to improve the quality of life for those with ASD.